sagasu/Robots/README.md

 # Tests
 I really like to follow way of writing tests suggested by Roy Osherove - method naming conventions, test implementation according to assign act assert (3A).
 Not testing internal classes, and focusing on logic and not data that is kept by a class.
 I didn't spend time trying to test the main method - again usually you don't do it and it is not a goal of this exercise.

+# Where to start looking at code
+I suggest starting from Robots.InputManager.Start(path).
+Start method is called from exe file and takes as a parameter a file to parse.